Are you looking for an on-the-ground internship opportunity where you get to contribute to real community challenges and solutions?

 Join one of our international community development internships in Pokhara to assist Nepali individuals with learning and increasing their professional development skill sets to take better advantage of the opportunities tourism affords.
 From our base in Nepal, we also offer internships in the fields of global health, women’s empowerment and teaching.

 Thailand is one of the most visited countries in the world – and our most popular base for interns and volunteers.
 During an internship in Thailand, you’ll live and work in Phang Nga province, a small coastal province famous for its beaches, islands and underwater life.

 If you’re looking to start a career in global health, join our public health internship abroad.
 Alternatively, we also offer teaching internships in Thailand (with the option of becoming TEFL certified).

 Focus on community development while putting your Spanish language skills into practice.
 Learning Spanish will enable students to participate in many international development projects as it is the second most spoken language in the world.

-We run a community development and teaching internships in Costa Rica’s Central Valley, in the town of Cimarrones.
-Through locally-led projects, community members can take greater advantage of the economic opportunities afforded by the many travellers who come to visit Costa Rica every year.
+We run community development and teaching internships in Costa Rica’s Central Valley, in the town of Cartago.
+Through locally-led projects, community members can take greater advantage of the economic opportunities afforded by the many travellers who visit Costa Rica every year.